raspberrypilearning/getting-started-with-guis/worksheet.md

 1. Add `Text` to the import statement (read step 1 of the 'Adding widgets' section if you are not sure how to do this).

-1. Add a `Text` widget to the GUI (read step 2 of the 'Adding widgets' section if you are not sure where to put this code)
+1. Add a `Text` widget to the GUI (read step 2 of the 'Adding widgets' section if you are not sure where to put this code):

     ```python
     welcome_message = Text(app, text="Welcome to my app")